 I’ve decided to answer the big question, are essential oils toxic to cats?

 Many people like myself received a diffuser either for Christmas or bought one for their essential oils this past year.
 Many people also have cats.
-And many people, like me, assume essential oils, being natural and from the earth, are harmless, since they are used for healing.
-And like many indoor plants, oils can be harmless but can actually be downright deadly to cats.
-This is where we need to stop assuming and it was time to do some homework.
+And many people, like me, assume essential oils, being natural and from the earth, are harmless to pets, since they are used for healing.
+And like many indoor plants, oils can be harmless but can also be downright deadly to cats.
+Considering I have two cats at home, I was curious about the facts and realized I needed to do some homework.

-Typically once essential oils are discovered, people begin collecting different types, purchasing kits of mixed blends with may different oils in each bottle.
-Also, among this trend – which is how I would describe the sudden rise of usage, even though oils have been diffused for years – comes sketchy oils.
+With this current essential oil trend – which is how I would describe the sudden rise of usage, even though oils have been diffused for years – comes sketchy mass-produced oils.
 These can be made by companies not sourcing ingredients correctly and/or using cheap fillers.
 As a result, consumers must be careful of these brands and strive to source from only reputable sources.
 After all, you or Mittens wouldn’t want to actively breathe in chemicals, right?

 How do oils work?